Chigg/Chigg.github.io/_posts/2018-06-18-Simulating 6th - Instagram API.md

                     	product.append(temp)
 ```

 As you can tell, since I looked at the documentation, I know the output is going to be formated as ['data'][i][*(value)*] so I'm pulling that and assigning it to a variable according to what it is.
-I'm storing the data in a list of lists, so temp is of variables for this iteration, and product is the complete output that gets returned.
+I'm storing the data in a list of lists, so temp is only for variables for this iteration, and product is the complete output that gets returned.

 In the sandbox, this returns 20 locations corresponding to the GPS coordinates, the name, and the ID that instagram associates with that location.